Game Marketing For Beginners

 Their decision of marketing their product using social media as a channel paid huge dividends as Zynga became the largest online browser-based game developer on Facebook in 2012.
 However, the honeymoon period ended with a continuing saturation of the industry and movement to app-based gaming on mobiles and tablets post 2014.

-The future trends of the gaming industry are unknown and unimaginable.
+Future trends in the gaming industry are unknown and unimaginable.
 An industry which latches on to any major technological development is also highly unpredictable.
 But this unpredictability also brings with it a mine of untapped potential.
 To unearth their share, firms have to think twice before choosing marketing strategies because they are what would ultimately convince the user to generate revenue for them.

 Go On, Tell Us What You Think!